rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 <!-- Tehtäväpohjassa on mukana aiemmasta tehtävästä tuttu luokka `Joukko`.
 Toteuta luokkaan metodi `public String pisin()`, joka palauttaa joukon pisimmän merkkijonon.
 Mikäli joukko on tyhjä, metodin tulee palauttaa `null`-viite. -->

-The exercise template comes with the class `SimpleSet` that's familiar from previous exercises.
+The exercise template comes with the class `SimpleCollection` that's familiar from previous exercises.
 Implement the method `public String longest()` for the class, which returns the longest string of the set.
 If the set is empty, the method should retunr a `null` reference.

 <!-- ```java
 Joukko j = new Joukko("hahmot");